IssacRunmin/WatchOut/Readme.md

 ### 4: Others

 Files in 'Matlab/Figures' draw the figures according to the results.
-Most are depended on 'EvaluateWatchOut.m' in the same folder.
+Most depend on 'EvaluateWatchOut.m' in the same folder.
 The remaining '\*.mat' files are the result of data files.
 File 'Matlab/Other/SVMParameter_MATLAB_TO_DAT.m' transfer classifier parameters (not only SVM) to a text file which is used to predict in the APP.

 ------